DHIN: Self-Sustaining and Financially Secure

 As opportunities become available, DHIN applies for grant funding that supports initiatives relevant to the strategic direction of our stakeholders.
 This helps accelerate the development and adoption of new products and services.
-DHIN is currently the recipient of two matching grants from the Office of National Coordinator for a combined total of over $3.3 million dollars.
-These grants, which expire in July of 2017, are helping to promote the adoption of notification services, consumer engagement tools, care summary exchange and much more.
+In 2015, DHIN received two matching grants from the Office of National Coordinator for a combined total of over $3.3 million dollars.
+These grants, which expired in July of 2017, helped to promote the adoption of notification services, consumer engagement tools, care summary exchange and much more.
 While DHIN is not dependent on grant funding, its availability can greatly enhance DHIN’s ability to serve the complex and evolving communication needs of care providers and patients.

 -DHIN’s Board of Directors is appointed by Delaware’s Governor